 First as part of Innoviva, Inc., and since June 2, 2014 as Theravance Biopharma, we have been engaged in discovery and development of compounds and product candidates since mid-1997.
 We may never generate sufficient revenue from the sale of medicines, royalties on sales by our partners or from our interest in Theravance Respiratory Company, LLC ("TRC") to achieve profitability.
-During the three and six months ended June 30, 2018 and the years ended December 31, 2017 and 2016, we recognized losses of \$40.8 million, \$105.9 million, \$285.4 million and \$190.7 million, respectively, which are reflected in the Shareholders' Equity on our consolidated balance sheets.
+During the three and nine months ended September 30, 2018 and the years ended December 31, 2017 and 2016, we recognized losses of \$59.4 million, \$165.3 million, \$285.4 million and \$190.7 million, respectively, which are reflected in the shareholders' equity (deficit) on our consolidated balance sheets.
 We reflect cumulative net loss incurred after June 2, 2014, the effective date of our spin-off from Innoviva, Inc. (the "Spin-Off"), as accumulated deficit on our consolidated balance sheets.
-We expect to continue to incur net losses at least over the next several years as we continue our drug discovery and development efforts and incur significant preclinical and clinical development costs related to our current product candidates and commercialization and development costs relating to VIBATIV® (telavancin) and, in anticipation of potential approval, YUPELRI[TM] (revefenacin) inhalation solution.
-In particular, to the extent we advance our product candidates into and through additional clinical studies, and particularly if we do so without a partner, we will incur substantial expenses.
-For example, in August 2017, we announced our decision to accelerate funding associated with the next phase of development of our intestinally restricted pan-Janus kinase ("JAK") inhibitor program, and in August 2018 we announced that we intend to progress TD-9855 into a Phase 3 registrational program.
+We expect to continue to incur net losses at least over the next several years as we continue our drug discovery and development efforts and incur significant preclinical and clinical development costs related to our current product candidates and commercialization and development costs relating to our approved products (if any).
+In particular, to the extent we continue to advance our product candidates into and through additional clinical studies, we will incur substantial expenses.
+For example, in August 2017, we announced our decision to accelerate funding associated with the next phase of development of our gut-selective pan-Janus kinase ("JAK") inhibitor program, and in August 2018 we announced that we intend to progress TD-9855 into a Phase 3 registrational program.
 We are also making additional investments in YUPELRI in anticipation of potential approval.
-We incur all of the costs and expenses associated with the commercialization of VIBATIV in the US, including the maintenance of an independent sales and marketing organization with appropriate technical expertise, supporting infrastructure and distribution capabilities, a medical affairs presence, manufacturing and third-party vendor logistics and consultant support, and post-marketing studies.
-Our commitment of resources to the continued development of our existing product candidates, our discovery programs, YUPELRI and VIBATIV will require significant additional funding.
+We currently incur all of the costs and expenses associated with the commercialization of VIBATIV in the US, including the maintenance of an independent sales and marketing organization with appropriate technical expertise, supporting infrastructure and distribution capabilities, a medical affairs presence, manufacturing and third-party vendor logistics and consultant support, and post-marketing studies.
+We plan to continue to incur commercialization expenses on similar investments if YUPELRI is approved for sale in the US.
+Our commitment of resources to the continued development of our existing product candidates, our discovery programs, and our products (if any) will require significant additional funding.
 Our operating expenses also will increase if, among other things:

-- our earlier stage potential products move into later-stage clinical development, which is generally more expensive than early stage development; - · additional preclinical product candidates are selected for clinical development; - · we pursue clinical development of our potential or current products in new indications; - we increase the number of patents we are prosecuting or otherwise expend additional resources on patent prosecution or defense; or - · we acquire or in-license additional technologies, product candidates, products or businesses.
+- · our earlier stage potential products move into later-stage clinical development, which is generally more expensive than early stage development; - · additional preclinical product candidates are selected for clinical development; - · we pursue clinical development of our potential or current products in new indications; - · we increase the number of patents we are prosecuting or otherwise expend additional resources on patent prosecution or defense; or - $\cdot$ we acquire or in-license additional technologies, product candidates, products or businesses.

-Other than (i) revenues from sales of VIBATIV, our only approved medicine and, potentially, revenues from sales of YUPELRI, if it is approved, (ii) our economic interest in royalties from net sales of Trelegy Ellipta paid to TRC, and (iii) potential payments under collaboration agreements, we do not expect to generate revenues in the immediate future.
+Other than (i) potential revenues from sales of YUPELRI, if it is approved, (ii) our economic interest in royalties from net sales of Trelegy Ellipta paid to TRC, and (iii) potential payments under collaboration agreements, we do not expect to generate revenues in the immediate future.
 Since we or our collaborators or licensees may not successfully develop additional products, obtain required regulatory approvals, manufacture products at an acceptable cost or with appropriate quality, or successfully market and sell such products with desired margins, our expenses may continue to exceed any revenues we may receive.